 Shirley lived a full life, one that will be remembered as what a life well lived should be, always enjoying life to its fullest.

-Cremation has taken place and a celebration of Shirley’s life will be held in the spring.
+Cremation has taken place and a Celebration of Shirley’s life will be held at Windermere Manor, 200 Collip Circle, London, on Sunday, May 19 from 1-4 pm (with a tribute to Shirley at 2 pm).
 The family sends a special thank you to Highview Residences London for their wonderful care, and for being her final home and family.
 They also thank the incredible staff at University Hospital who provided such compassionate care during her many visits.
 In her memory, please consider a donation to the Alzheimer’s Society of London-Middlesex, or to one of Shirley's favourite charities: the Canadian Wildlife Foundation or the Salvation Army of London ON.

 Add Your Condolence